 U.S. District of Judge Richard D. Bennett issued an opinion Monday in Robertson v.
 Iuliano, an informed consent medical malpractice lawsuit against a neurosurgeon and St. Agnes Hospital.

 The first question you might have is how this malpractice case ended up in federal court instead of Baltimore City Circuit Court, where the claim was filed?
 Good question, my dear reader.
 Only a crazy plaintiffs’ med mal lawyer would file in federal court over Baltimore City because Baltimore is just a much better venue.

 So what gives?
 Apparently, after committing an alleged tort in Baltimore City, the doctor moved to Virginia.
-It seems odd – in fact, crazy – to me that a defendant who commits a tort in Maryland could avail themselves to removal by moving away after the fact.
+It seems odd – in fact, crazy – to me that a defendant who commits a tort in Maryland could avail themselves of removal by moving away after the fact.
 But, in an earlier opinion, the court opined that the plain meaning of the removal statute mandated federal jurisdiction.
 It is a silly law, but it is the law.

 Anyway, I know little about the underlying facts.
 But the case sounds weak to me.
-The plaintiff claims that he would not have undergone back surgery to repair a disc at L4-L5 he suffered moving a dryer for a customer while working at Lowe’s Home Improvement had he known that he might get an infection from the surgery.
+The plaintiff claims he would not have undergone back surgery to repair a disc at L4-L5.
+He suffered from moving a dryer for a customer while working at Lowe’s Home Improvement had he known that he might get an infection from the surgery.